 Colorado College Professor of Geology Paul Myrow is the lead author on the article “Rapid Sea Level Rise in the Aftermath of a Neoproterozoic Snowball Earth,” published in the journal Science in early May.
 He co-authored the article with Ryan Ewing ’98, who was a CC geology student and is now an associate professor of geology and geophysics at the University of Texas A&M. A third researcher on the paper is Michael Lamb, professor at California Institute of Technology.
+The John Batchelor Show recently conducted an interview with Myrow, based on the Science paper.

 The team of researchers discovered geological evidence in Southern Australia supporting what is known as the Snowball Earth hypothesis, which concerns episodes in Earth history when the entire surface was encased in ice.
 The paper estimates the rate of sea level rise during rapid melting at the end of a Snowball Earth glaciation.